FriskaNaila/Friska-Naila-Bot-Discord/README.md

 - :lock: **Moderation:** `ban`, `kick`, `warn`, `mute`, `createchannel`, `createemoji`, and **9 more!**
 - :electric_plug: **Utility:** `weather`, `aes256`, `embed`, `enlarge`, and **4 more!**

-## Screenshots and Examples

-You can see those command examples and screenshots [here](https://github.com/RealKoolisw/DraconianJSBot/tree/main/assets)

-## Issue/Suggestions

-If met any

-## Github Repository

-Draconian Made by Koolisw, proje

 ## Self-Hosting & Development

 Requirement: